klezm/Cybersecurity2022/README.md

 ### Devcontainer

-Two devcontainers are provided for fuzzing either Rust or Java code.
+Two devcontainers are provided for fuzzing either [Rust](.devcontainer/rust/devcontainer.json) or [Java](.devcontainer/java/devcontainer.json) code.
 When using the devcontainer, all dependencies are installed, the submodules are pulled and the changes to the submodules are copied automatically.
 This is the preferred method.

+### VSCode

+The [settings](.vscode/settings.json) need to be adjusted for rust-analyzer to work with other submodules then `rpki-rs`.
+Therefore the path to the submodule you want to work with needs to be added in `rust-analyzer.linkedProjects` removed from `rust-analyzer.files.excludeDirs`.

 ### Submodules (Fuzzing Targets)